Rassilon: Television series

 Though the character is first mentioned in the 1976 serial The Deadly Assassin, Rassilon first appears physically in "The Five Doctors" (1983), where the Lord President of Gallifrey, Borusa (Philip Latham), seeks immortality, which he believes can be granted via entering Rassilon's tomb.
 To accomplish this, Borusa uses the Time Scoop to transport various versions of the Doctor, their companions, and several of their enemies to the Death Zone, a location contains a tower holding Rassilon's tomb.
 Borusa uses them to find a way into the tower, at which point Borusa appears and seeks immortality from Rassilon.
 Rassilon (Richard Mathews) appears as a disembodied image, granting Borusa immortality by turning Borusa into a stone bust on Rassilon's tomb.
 Rassilon soon after dissipates, but returns the various displaced beings back to their home times.

 Due to the effects of the Last Great Time War, a war waged across time and space by the Time Lords against the Daleks, Rassilon was revived into a physical form, becoming much crueler.
 Leading the Time Lords in the war, Rassilon learned that the Doctor planned to end the war by destroying both sides.
-Rassilon implanted the sound of a drumbeat in the head of antagonist the Master, and during the events of "The End of Time" (2009–2010), in which the Master (John Simm) turns every human on Earth into a copy of themselves, the sound of the drumbeat is amplified, allowing Rassilon (Timothy Dalton) and the Time Lords to lock onto the signal it creates.
+Rassilon implanted the sound of a drumbeat in the head of antagonist the Master, and during the events of "The End of Time" (2009–2010), in which the Master (John Simm) turns every human on Earth into a copy of himself, the sound of the drumbeat is amplified, allowing Rassilon (Timothy Dalton) and the Time Lords to lock onto the signal it creates.
 Nearly escaping the Time War, the Tenth Doctor (David Tennant) destroys a device causing the drumbeat's amplification, causing the Time Lords and Rassilon to be returned to the War.

-In "Hell Bent" (2015), set after the Doctor saves Gallifrey from being destroyed (As seen in the 2013 episode "The Day of the Doctor"), the Twelfth Doctor (Peter Capaldi) arrives on Gallifrey and learns that Rassilon (Donald Sumpter) was responsible for the Doctor's imprisonment and torture for four and a half billion years (As seen in the 2015 episode "Heaven Sent"), as well as being indirectly responsible for the death of the Twelfth Doctor's companion, Clara Oswald (Jenna Coleman).
+In "Hell Bent" (2015), set after the Doctor saves Gallifrey from being destroyed (as seen in the 2013 episode "The Day of the Doctor"), the Twelfth Doctor (Peter Capaldi) arrives on Gallifrey and learns that Rassilon (Donald Sumpter) was responsible for the Doctor's imprisonment and torture for four and a half billion years (as seen in the 2015 episode "Heaven Sent"), as well as being indirectly responsible for the death of the Twelfth Doctor's companion, Clara Oswald (Jenna Coleman).
 Rassilon briefly discusses matters with various Time Lords, including Ohila, a member of the Sisterhood of Karn, a Gallifreyan religious group.
-On arrival on Gallifrey, he leads a military revolt against Rassilon, deposes him, and sends him into exile.
+Upon arrival on Gallifrey, the Doctor leads a military revolt against Rassilon, deposes him, and sends him into exile.